How to Use this Guide

-So you can hire a 3rd party professional and expect to pay up to $160/year, or get a registered agent free of charge when incorporating through IncFile or CorpNet.
+Action Step: Appoint or find a registered agent.
+You can hire a 3rd party professional and expect to pay up to $160/year, or get a registered agent free of charge when incorporating through IncFile.
 They handle this along with so much more depending on your startup package.

 To legally form your North Carolina Corporation, you need to file your Articles of Incorporation with the Secretary of State.
 Some of the information that you may need to file ahead of time include the following:

 Action Step: File your Articles of Incorporation with the North Carolina Secretary of State.